Scroll down to see the entire page

 How do I know this?
 Well, I did this on myself before I brought it to you, my clients who depend on me to bring you the latest strategies for wellness.

-This is not a stand alone therapy but is seen as a compliment to therapies being done concurrently for optimum results.
-Ask me how you can integrate this into your goals for wellness at your next visit
+This is not a stand-alone therapy but is seen as a complement to therapies that are done concurrently for optimum results.